Learning Reward Functions for Robotic Manipulation by Observing Humans: Human Offline Learned Distances

 \subsection{Policy learning}

 We propose to use the learned functional distance to define a dense reward function for an RL policy.
-Although our reward function is goal-conditioned and shared across tasks, we train one policy per robot task.
+Although our reward function is goal-conditioned and shared across tasks, we train one policy per robot task, in order to focus on multi-task reward learning in this work.
 As we want to minimize distance to the goal frame, we define reward as follows:

 where $s_t, s_{t+1}, g \in \mathcal{S}_r$, $a_t$ is an action from the robot's action space, and $T$ is an optional normalizer.
 We subtract the baseline $d(g, g)$ from the distance estimates to ensure arriving at the goal has reward 0 and no other state has higher reward; $d(g, g)$ may be positive for the regression models due to untrimmed training videos where the demonstrator idles after solving the task.
 This definition of reward corresponds to minimizing the sum of distances until the end of the episode, as done by \cite{tian2021model,hartikainen2020dynamical}.
 Alternatively, $r$ could be defined based on the difference $d(s_{t+1}, g) - d(s_t, g)$, such that only the reduction is maximized for each time step.
-However, we found the cumulative form to perform better empirically, possibly due to being less sensitive to noise.
+However, we found the cumulative form to perform better empirically, possibly due to being less noisy.